 Be realistic about your costs.
 You don’t want the added stress of being late on rent during exams.
 So look into ways to help you manage your money.
 For example, buying used textbooks, buying clothes at thrift stores and carrying a reusable mug can save you a lot.
 Tech can save you money, but you have to be very wise.
-For example, buying a second laptop for streaming when you need to study is a waste, whereas a digital textbook subscription is often cheaper than the paper textbook.
+For example, buying a second laptop for streaming when you need to study is a waste, whereas a digital textbook subscription is often cheaper than a paper textbook.
 Similarly, for technology, you need to consider what you need versus what you want.

 Students need to have fun and blow off steam–it’s a big part of the post-secondary experience.
 Make sure you build a bit of fun into your budget.
 Some things may be available at little to no cost.
 For example, do you need a gym membership?
 Or does your school have a gym free for student use?
 Are there free events and activities offered by your school?
-Most unis have pub night in Canada (drink responsibly if you’re old enough please) with cheap food and drink.
-If you go to that fancy club you could spend all your money within five minutes of entering.
+Most unis have pub nights in Canada (drink responsibly if you’re old enough, please) with cheap food and drink.
+If you go to that fancy club, you could spend all your money within five minutes of entering.